Tuesday, February 3, 2026

 I started to find easier ways for my players to improve a range of strokes and movements on court.
 I learnt a new skill, to coach backwards.

-This post is based on the a paper called “Backward Chaining Teaching Method of Motor Skills” by P Chekkadurai & C Stothart 1978.
+This post is based on a paper called “Backward Chaining Teaching Method of Motor Skills” by P Chekkadurai & C Stothart 1978.
 The man who gave it to me was Roger Mills, my dear friend and mentor.

-If you want to read the paper before listening to my thoughts then click the link above.
+If you want to read the paper before listening to my thoughts, then click the link above.
 The copy still has Rogers hand written comments.
-I make no excuse for that, in fact I think it added to my understanding.
+I make no excuse for that, in fact, I think it added to my understanding.

 coach backwards